-The most obvious frequent flyer program doesn’t necessarily the best value.
-As an example, Qantas Frequent Flyer is easily the most popular airline loyalty program for Australians, but it is often possible to book cheaper award redemptions on Qantas through other partners.
+The most obvious frequent flyer program doesn’t necessarily offer the best value.
+As an example, Qantas Frequent Flyer is easily the most popular airline loyalty program for Australian travellers, but it is often possible to book cheaper award redemptions on Qantas through some of their partner airlines.

 One such example is Cathay Pacific Asia Miles, a point hacking favourite.
 Travellers seeking to book a return premium economy seat on a Qantas flight from Sydney to Los Angeles will pay 162,600 Qantas points plus carrier surcharges.
 The same route booked via Asia Miles comes in at just 100,000 miles.
 That’s a saving of 62,600 points (almost 40%) by redeeming via Asia Miles instead of Qantas!

 Here in Australia, Cathay Pacific Asia Miles can be earned easily, notably via American Express Membership Rewards point earning credit cards.